 With the support of a dedicated Ad hoc Working Group, ENISA will continue to work on the implementation and evolution of the ECSF, towards its overall goal to work with EU communities and develop cybersecurity competencies aligned with the ECSF for cybersecurity professionals.

-The mapping of CyberHEAD’s programmes with the ECSF role profiles is helping students to make guided learning choices and understand potential career paths, and so bridge the gap between professional workplaces and learning environments.
+The mapping of CyberHEAD’s programmes with the ECSF role profiles is helping students to make guided learning choices and understand potential career paths.

 For any questions or further enquiries on the ECSF or CyberHEAD please contact us at euskills(a)enisa.europa.eu.